Read Time : 9 Minutes

 ≈ 166.275 kWh/square foot/year

-Keep in mind that this cost is an upfront investment and does not take into account factors like maintenance, installation, and operational costs, which can affect the overall cost of electricity generated by the system over its lifetime.
+Keep in mind that this cost is an upfront investment and does not take into account factors like maintenance, repairs, and replacement costs, which can affect the overall cost of electricity generated by the system over its lifetime.

-A 4kW system will never actually output 4kW, in fact the installer will likely install an inverter with capacity to handle around 3.8kW.
+A 4kW system will not consistently output 4kW; in fact, your installer will likely install an inverter with a capacity to handle around 3.5-3.6kW.

-Let's assume an average of 5 hours of full sun per day with optimal conditions.
-In 2022 UK average was 4.9 sunlight hours.
+Let's assume an average of 5 hours of full sun per day under optimal conditions.
+In 2022, the UK average was 4.9 sunlight hours.

-Calculate the daily energy generation: Multiply the system capacity (3.5kW) by the average daily sunlight hours (5 hours) to get the daily energy generation in kilowatt-hours (kWh).
+Calculate the daily energy generation: Multiply the system capacity (3.6kW) by the average daily sunlight hours (5 hours) to get the daily energy generation in kilowatt-hours (kWh).

-Calculate the annual energy generation: Multiply the daily energy generation (17.5 kWh) by the number of days in a year (365) to get the total annual energy generation in kilowatt-hours (kWh).
+Calculate the annual energy generation: Multiply the daily energy generation (18 kWh) by the number of days in a year to get the total annual energy generation in kWh.

-So, in optimum conditions, a 3.5kW solar panel system could generate approximately 6387.5 kilowatt-hours of electricity in a year.
-Please remember that this is an estimation, and actual performance will vary due to weather conditions, system efficiency, and other factors.
-Given that the average cost per unit of electricity in the UK is £0.34, the potential savings, if you used every kWh produced by your panels yourself and didn't send any back to the grid, is approx. £2171 per year.
+So, in optimum conditions, a 3.6kW solar panel system could generate approximately 6,570 kilowatt-hours of electricity in a year.
+The average cost per unit of electricity in the UK is £0.22, so the potential savings, if you used every kWh produced by your panels yourself and didn't send any back to the grid, would be approximately £1,444 per year.

-Sounds great but don't get too excited.
-These are the workings for a system in perfect, optimal conditions, for the maximum possible output.
+Unfortunately, these calculations are based on a system in optimal conditions, providing the maximum possible output.
 We've set this out purely as a guideline to start from.

-Realistically, a 4kW system in the UK will provide an average of 3000-3400 kWh/s per year due to all the conditions mentioned above (solar irradiation, orientation, weather, pitch, efficiency, shading etc).
-This works out at approx. 8 to 9.5 kWh/s Per Day or 0.3 to 0.4 kWh/s Per Hour.
+Realistically, a 4kW system in the UK will provide an average of 3,000-3,400 kWh per year due to the factors we discussed earlier; solar irradiation, weather conditions, orientation, pitch, and shading.
+This works out to approximately 8 to 9.3 kWh per day, or 0.33 to 0.39 kWh per hour, on average over the year.

-As a standard 4kW solar PV system requires about 28 m2 of roof space, this works out to approx. 121 kWh/s PA per m2 of installed roof area.
+A standard 4kW solar PV system requires about 20 m² of roof space, resulting in approximately 150-170 kWh per m² of installed roof area annually.

 Solar Panel Sizes UK

-Solar panel size refers to not only their physical dimensions and weight but also to their size in terms of wattage (power output).
+Solar panel size refers to not only it's physical dimensions and weight but also to it's size in terms of wattage (power output).

 Let’s take a look at each aspect of a solar panel’s size.